As I like to say, women of today and women of biblical times have more in common that we might realize.

 Jesus stopped at a well in Samaria and proclaimed himself the Messiah to a lone woman.

-In fact, the well was the center of a village’s social and economic life.
+The well was the center of a village’s social and economic life.
 Early every morning, before the heat of the day, women would go to the well to fetch water in heavy clay jars, sometimes carrying it long distances back to their homes.

+Kind of like we do with social media.
+We check in with our friends, share news, discuss family and politics.
 Just like Facebook, there was no doubt some vice at the well—gossip, snubbing, some not-so-subtle bragging.
 Probably some unfriending happened on the long walk home after the water was drawn.
 We can be certain that information was passed along from house to house until the whole village had had a chance to like, comment, or share each bit of news.